goecharger/go-eCharger-API-v2/modbus-en.md

 ### Holding Registers (read/write)

+The byte order in firmware version 60.3 was swapped.
+This was fixed in version 60.4.

 Data in this table can be read with modbus function 03 and written with modbus function 16.

 | Register (wire-format) | Name                        | Register Type    | Data type | Lenght | Description |